TREASURIES-Yields rise as risk sentiment improves, Fed in focus

 Minutes from the Fed's May meeting released on Wednesday are likely to show that the U.S. central bank remains committed to tightening policy at a rapid pace as it battles inflation that is rising at its fastest pace in four decades.

-The yield curve between two-year and 10-year notes US2US10=TWEB steepened one basis point to 21 basis points.
+The yield curve between two-year and 10-year notes US2US10=TWEB steepened four basis points to 23 basis points.

 The yield curve could flatten if short- and intermediate-dated notes come under pressure as the Treasury Department sells $137 billion of the debt this week.
 This will include $47 billion in two-year notes on Tuesday, $48 billion in five-year notes on Wednesday and $42 billion in seven-year notes on Thursday.